resistance-protocol/litepaper/README.md

   coordination games like
   [0xtowers/litepaper](https://github.com/0xtowers/litepaper).
 These
   coordination games will be part of the Resistance Protocol ecosystem and will only be playable using RSX or its LP positions.
-Furthermore 5% of capital inflow into these kind of on chain coordination games can be captured by the Resistance Protocol treasury, or alternatively burned to reduce circulating supply if denominated in RSX.
+There are two benefits to this dynamic.
+First, these kind of on chain coordination games will drive demand for RSX and act as a supply sink.
+Second, 5% of capital inflow into these kind of on chain coordination games will be captured by the innovation fund.
+Since the captured capital will be denominated in RSX, the innovation fund will programmatically redeem RSX at PF and thus reduce circulating supply while increasing relative backing of RSX.

 Below a simulation of DAI backing in relation to market cap pepetuated by the [Infinite Flywheel Effect](#infinite-flywheel-effect).
 The economical model